Profile information Member settings

 Disqualified directors are barred from:

-• being a director of any company registered in the UK, or of an overseas company with connections to the UK
+• being a director of any company registered in the UK or of an overseas company with connections to the UK

 • being involved in the formation, marketing or running of any company

-• acting as pension trustees
+• acting as a pension trustee

-• acting as solicitors, barristers or accountants
+• acting as a solicitor, barrister or accountant

 Breaching the terms of disqualification can result in a fine or, in the most serious cases, imprisonment for up to 2 years.